-Vitamin C Studies Report for COVID: Welcome to another COVID19 Update, based on a recent study that looked at giving vitamin C and Zinc for mild COVID19 illness.
+Vitamin C Studies Report for COVID: Welcome to another COVID Update, based on a recent study that looked at giving vitamin C and Zinc for mild COVID illness.
 Zinc gluconate and vitamin C, aka ascorbic acid, are commonly available over-the-counter supplements that people often take to treat viral illnesses.
 Zinc is known to play a role in our immune function by helping to produce antibodies, in addition to enhancing our white blood cell’s ability to fight infection, especially when it comes to neutrophils, a type of white blood cell.
 There is also some evidence that zinc deficiency increases pro-inflammatory cytokines.

 Zinc and Vitamin C Studies Report for COVID